Ministry of Health Singapore. All Rights Reserved.

 Sandcastle building is a great way to spend quality family time without having to dig deep into your pocket.
 Parents can also use the activity to coach children on setting their vision, transforming their madcap ideas into realistic goals, honing their patience and concentration skills while unleashing their creativity.

-To see sandcastle enthusiasts create stunning gigantic sand sculptures, head down to Castle Beach at East Coast Park (Near Carpark E2) on Saturday and Sunday afternoons, from 3.30pm to 7pm.
+To see sandcastle enthusiasts create stunning gigantic sand sculptures, head down to Castle Beach at East Coast Park (Near Carpark E2) on Saturday and Sunday afternoons.
 Sandcastle building kits are available for sale there.
 Those with the sandcastle building kits can also learn from the sandcastle experts and volunteers as they will guide you on how to use the various tools to create your very own gigantic sandcastles.

 For maximum enjoyment, bring plenty of drinking water, sunscreen and a cap!

 Step Your Way To Health And Heritage At Sentosa